 Then there's this: all too many of the labels popping up on products are really hollow feel-good marketing schemes that don't mean a single sustainable thing.

 Certainly many labels help us make better choices.
 The USDA Certified Organic seal brought needed clarity to a previously undefined term and its anything-goes industry.
 And the USDA Biobased label, which adorns Seventh Generation's stuff, employs similar street cred.
-The USDA BioPreferred Program is an accreditation for products with demonstrated biobased content – meaning the ingredients come from renewable sources – and the USDA certified biobased product label shows consumers the percentage of biobased content in each product.
+The USDA BioPreferred Program is an accreditation for products with demonstrated biobased content – meaning the ingredients containing carbon come from renewable sources – and the USDA certified biobased product label shows consumers the percentage of biobased carbon content in each product.
 Certifications like these are important tools for consumers.